 Our front of house transformation took place in 2016 and although I’m not an avid user of Pinterest (yet!), how we undertook that makeover is still the post which brings most traffic to the blog and I still get emails about how we tackled painting the hanging tiles.
+It’s also worth thinking about replacing fascias too and aluminium fascia in particular are so long-lasting.
 It’s really the easiest thing in the whole world and you honestly don’t need to have them replaced.
 Seeing as it’s such a popular topic I thought I’d dedicate this post to a little DIY project which has made such a difference.

 So without further ado, here’s how to paint hanging tiles!

 - Masonry paint

 - Paint suitable for flashing if applicable

 - Paint suitable for woodwork if applicable